Forest Hill Road - return to Homepage

 In this letter exchange, it becomes obvious that other road officials are parroting this misinformation and misdirection. >>

-letter below is the phrase "reducing the project from five to
+your letter below is the phrase "reducing the project from

 three